 While there are a lot of different possibilities (see this list of low-maintenance businesses for plenty of ideas), a few common choices include:

 - Car washes

 - Storage facilities

-These types of businesses aren’t extremely dependent on the owner or employees to function.
+These income-generating assets aren’t highly dependent on the owner or employees to function.
 Of course, there will be some work involved, but they can be more passive than many other types of businesses.

-Some types of franchises could also fall into this category, especially if you own the business and you’re hiring others to manage it.
+Some franchises could also fall into this category, especially if you own the business and hire others to manage it.

-Getting started: You could either buy an existing business or start your own.
-Options like laundromats, car washes, and storage facilities will require land or a storefront, so you would need to lease or buy the appropriate land or facility.
-A vending machine business is easier to get started because you can buy one machine, find a place to put it, and stock it.
+Getting started: You could buy an existing business or create your own income-generating asset.
+Options like laundromats, car washes, and storage facilities require land or a storefront, so you must lease or buy the appropriate land or facility.
+A vending machine business is easier to start because you can buy one machine, find a place to put it, and keep it stocked.

 Highlights of Low-Maintenance Businesses: